Friday, November 26, 2021

 Thieves can too, Motherfucker!
 (Johnstone Metzger)

-World of dungeons (John Harper) and its resources tome
+World of dungeons (John Harper) and its resources tome.
+Also this megapost on Roll to Doubt's houserules.

 Dark Ages and Freeboting Venus part 1 and part 2 (Vincent Baker).
 Both are unfinished playtest versions but have interestingly unique visions on some things, IMO succeeding to create two oddly specific worlds and moods, at least on the reader.